Metropolitan Transport Trust: Privatisation

 MetroBus's bus fleet was sold to the Department of Transport in June 1996 and MetroBus would lease the buses it would need from the department.
 On 5 October 1997, the government announced that it would withdraw MetroBus from operating any contract areas by 4 July 1998 and it would tender out the remaining contract areas.
 The Joondalup North, Armadale South and Kalamunda contract areas were awarded to private operators by December 1997 and MetroBus ceased operating in those areas in January 1998.
 The remaining contract areas–Morley, Claremont/Belmont, Fremantle, Cockburn, and the CAT system–were awarded to private operators in April 1998, who took over from MetroBus on 4 July 1998, thus marking the end of MetroBus as a Transperth bus operator.

 MetroBus continued past 4 July 1998 with the purpose of disposal of assets and ensuring that any remaining staff was given training and experience to allow them to find employment elsewhere.
-The MTT Act was repealed by the Public Transport Authority Act 2003, and so MetroBus was abolished on 30 June 2003 and succeeded by the Public Transport Authority.
+The Metropolitan (Perth) Passenger Transport Trust Act 1957 was repealed by the Public Transport Authority Act 2003, and so MetroBus was abolished on 30 June 2003 and succeeded by the Public Transport Authority.
 The remaining funds held by MetroBus were transferred to the Department of Treasury and the remaining debts owed to MetroBus were transferred to the Department for Planning and Infrastructure.